simplex-chat/simplex-chat/edge-messaging.md

    2. even though anybody could have sent the message to the connection `ID` before it is secured (e.g. if communication is compromised), Alice would ignore all messages until the decryption succeeds (i.e. the result contains the expected message structure).
 Optionally, she also may identify Bob using the information provided, but it is not required by this protocol.
 5. Alice secures the connection `ID` so only Bob can send messages to it:
    1. she sends the request to `RU` signed with "private" key `RK` to update the connection to only accept requests signed by "private" key `SK` provided by Bob.
-   2. From this moment the server will accept only signed requests, and only Bob will be able to send messages to the connection `ID` via `SU`.
+   2. From this moment the server will accept only signed requests, and only Bob will be able to send messages to the `SU` corresponding to connection `ID`.
 6. The unidirectional connection `ID` is now established on the server.

 **Creating unidirectional connection from Bob to Alice:**